 At the request of the NAESB Board of Directors and through the process described in this report, the Board Digital Committee conducted an investigation and evaluation of a number of areas and technologies that are enabling digitalization, are enabled by digitalization or are impacting the digitalization of the energy industry.
 Based on this effort, the Digital Committee is making the following recommendations for consideration by the NAESB Board of Directors at this time:

 Continue standards development efforts in support of cybersecurity and distributed ledger technology.

-Specific to the survey regarding relevancy and urgency of the areas identified in this report, broaden the survey respondent community to include the board members and advisory council members.

-Include the additional survey responses in the report and modify report findings as indicated by the survey responses.

-Bring the more inclusive report to the board for its approval.
+Monitor areas identified in the report that have been identified as strongly relevant to the processes/transactions that NAESB standards currently address or may address in the future.

 Background and Creation of the Committee

 During the December 2018 Board of Directors meeting, a recommendation was made that NAESB consider action to support the digital transformation taking place in the energy industry by focusing its standards development efforts in areas that will enable and hasten the implementation of new advances in digital technology.
 These advances are already increasing efficiencies in the markets, and through the development of supportive standards, there is potential to both accelerate the speed at which these beneficial technologies are adopted and to reduce the likelihood of developing solutions that must be retrofitted to support interoperability with other technologies.
 The Board of Directors also discussed the impact that new technologies may have on existing NAESB standards and recognized that shifts in technology, such as the utilization of distributed ledgers or the implementation of 5G networks, will likely alter the manner in which the transactions governed by NAESB standards take place.